Bullet: Description

 Bullets shot by firearms can be used for target practice or to injure or kill animals or people.
 Death can be by blood loss or damage to vital organs, or even asphyxiation if blood enters the lungs.
 Bullets are not the only projectiles shot from firearm-like equipment: BBs are shot from BB guns, airsoft pellets are shot by airsoft guns, paintballs are shot by paintball markers, and small rocks can be hurtled from slingshots.
 There are also flare guns, potato guns (and spud guns), tasers, bean bag rounds, grenade launchers, flash bangs, tear gas, RPGs, and missile launchers.

+Speed

+Bullets used in many cartridges are fired at muzzle velocities faster than the speed of sound—about 343 m/s in dry air at 20 C—and thus can travel substantial distances to their targets before any nearby observers hear the sound of the shots.

+Rifle bullets, such as that of a Remington 223 firing lightweight varmint projectiles from a 24 inch barrel, leave the muzzle at speeds of up to 4390 kph.
+A bullet from a 9 mm Luger handgun, reaches speeds of only 2200 kph.
+Similarly, an AK-47, has a muzzle velocity of about 2580 kph.

 History

 The first true gun evolved in China from the fire lance (a bamboo tube that fired porcelain shrapnel) with the invention of the metal hand cannon sometime around 1288, which the Yuan dynasty used to win a decisive victory against Mongolian rebels.
 The artillery cannon appeared in 1326 and the European hand cannon in 1364.
 Early projectiles were made of stone.
 Eventually it was discovered that stone would not penetrate stone fortifications, which led to the use of denser materials as projectiles.
 Hand cannon projectiles developed in a similar manner.
 The first recorded instance of a metal ball from a hand cannon penetrating armor was in 1425.
 Shot retrieved from the wreck of the Mary Rose (sunk in 1545, raised in 1982) are of different sizes, and some are stone while others are cast iron.

 The development of the hand culverin and matchlock arquebus brought about the use of cast lead balls as projectiles.
 The original round musket ball was smaller than the bore of the barrel.
 At first it was loaded into the barrel just resting upon the powder.
 Later, some sort of material was used as a wadding between the ball and the powder as well as over the ball to keep it in place, it held the bullet firmly in the barrel and against the powder.
 (Bullets not firmly set on the powder risked exploding the barrel, with the condition known as a "short start".)